 Independent sub-picture layers proposed in JVET-N0045.

+Version 2 of the contribution fixes two typos.

 Introduction

 Relation to prior work

 This contribution repeats many parts of JVET-M0388.
 The BOG on tiles and WPP recommended studying option 3 of the contribution further (as documented in the BOG report JVET-M0782-v3).
 The BOG on high-level syntax concluded that the presented use case is of interest and encouraged further study (JVET-M0816-v3).